 I’ll admit it: I used to think yoga consisted of chanting, ill-fitting tie-dye and was reserved only for people with a name like Willow.
 Don’t get me wrong, I’ve been to a few of those classes.
+But that's not the true meaning of yoga.

 Rather than enjoying the moment (as I was so politely instructed), my head has been full of thoughts of ‘what is that disgusting rose incense filling my nostrils’, and ‘must remember to pay the gas bill’ – probably not the desired effect, offering nothing more than a chance to run through my to-do list in a quiet room.